 These 2 books present my body of work called Mindful Reality.
 Please note they are not books about the Alexander Technique, although they incorporate some principles of F.M.
 Alexander’s work.
-If you do not see any suitable purchase options, both books are orderable from any bookstore, and possibly available on ThriftBooks.com as well!
+They also do not need to be read in any order.
+If you do not see any suitable purchase options, both are orderable from any bookstore, and possibly available on ThriftBooks.com!

 (published in 2013)